eSpaceEPFL/CASSISgeometry/rf_distortion/readme.md

-## C++ distortion / undistortion function
+## C++ distortion / correction function

-** Description **
+**Description**

-1 rf_distortion.cpp - contains distortion / undistortion function and small unit test
+* rf_distortion.cpp - contains distortion / undistortion function and small unit test
-2 plot_contours.py - python scritp that can be used to visualise distortion field.
+* plot_contours.py - python scritp that can be used to visualise distortion field.